enkessler/cuke_linter/README.md

 ### Configuration

-Rather than using the default linters or providing a custom set of of modified linters every time linting occurs, which linters to use and any linter specific modifications can be configured in a more static manner via a configuration file or setting the configuration directly in code.
+Rather than using the default linters or providing a custom set of of modified linters every time linting occurs, which linters to use and any linter specific modifications (such as choosing a non-default dialect) can be configured in a more static manner via a configuration file or setting the configuration directly in code.
 See [documentation](#documentation) for specifics.

 ### <a id="documentation"></a>Everything Else